uxlfoundation/oneAPI-spec/source/elements/oneART/source/ospray-spec.rst

 Orthographic Camera
 ^^^^^^^^^^^^^^^^^^^

-The orthographic camera implements a simple camera with orthographic projection, without support for depth of field or motion blur.
+The orthographic camera implements a simple camera with orthographic projection, without support for depth.
 It is created by passing the type string “``orthographic``” to ``ospNewCamera``.
 In addition to the `general parameters <#cameras>`__ understood by all cameras the orthographic camera supports the following special parameters:

 .. table:: Additional parameters accepted by the orthographic camera.